microsoft/WhatTheHack/021-IdentityForApps/Student/03-external-idp.md

 _Too comfortable?
 Eager to do more?
 Try these additional challenges!_

-**- Instead of using a 3rd party social IdP, integrate an [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-single-tenant).
-This could be a new AAD Tenant that you create for this challenge, but you will need permission to create Application Registrations.**
+- Instead of using a 3rd party social IdP, integrate an [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-single-tenant).
+This could be a new AAD Tenant that you create for this challenge, but you will need permission to create Application Registrations.